 Customer self-verifies — After submitting data via API, redirect the customer to the presigned URL.
 They complete identity verification (facial scan + ID matching) in the Etherfuse UI, which marks the bank account compliant immediately.

-In sandbox, register the bank account with the sandbox RFCs from Step 4 — XEXX010101000 for personal or XEX010101000 for business — to skip SPEI provider registration and have the account marked compliant: true immediately.
+In sandbox, register the bank account with the sandbox RFC XEXX010101000 to skip SPEI provider registration and have the account marked compliant: true immediately.
 Any other RFC goes through the SPEI provider’s sandbox as a real registration and will not auto-approve.
+A bank’s compliant state reflects reality in sandbox too, so you can exercise the /idv flow there end-to-end.

 Only data where source_organization_id matches their org